PetroIvaniuk/llms-tools/README.md

 - [LayerSkip](https://github.com/facebookresearch/LayerSkip) - end-to-end solution promises to accelerate LLM generation times without the need for specialized hardware, by MetaAI
 - [Lingua](https://github.com/facebookresearch/lingua) - a lean, efficient, and easy-to-hack codebase to research LLMs, by MetaAI
 - [fairchem](https://github.com/facebookresearch/fairchem) - the FAIR Chemistry's centralized repository of all its data, models, demos, and application efforts for materials science and quantum chemistry, by MetaAI
+- [LangExtract](https://github.com/google/langextract) - a Python library for extracting structured information from unstructured text using LLMs with precise source grounding and interactive visualization, by Google

 ### Agents
 - [rowboat](https://github.com/rowboatlabs/rowboat) - AI-powered multi-agent builder, powered by OpenAI's Agents SDK